- Why is it important not to dispose of unwanted clothing?

 You can see the full break down in our Annual Report.

-Has Planet Aid undergone review or investigation by a credible outside authority?
+Has Planet Aid undergone review by a credible outside authority?

 Planet Aid has been accredited by the Better Business Bureau's Wise Giving Alliance and is registered with the U.S. Agency for International Development as a Private Voluntary Organization.
-For more information, please see Planet Aid's annual report and IRS 990.
+Planet Aid is also registered with GuideStar and has received the seal of transparency.
+For more information, please see Planet Aid's annual report.

 What sort of organizations do you work with?